wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/2-explore-project.md

 - **clean**: This task deletes the **dist**, **lib**, and **temp** folders created from building and bundling the project.
 - **build**: This task will transpile all TypeScript to JavaScript and all SASS to CSS files.
 These temporary files are built to the **lib** folder.
 - **bundle**: This ask will run the **build** task and then create JavaScript bundle(s) with Webpack using the files from the build task.
-- **dev-deploy** & **deploy-azure-storage**: These tasks upload the production manifest and JavaScript bundles to the Azure Storage blob specified in the **./config/deploy-azure-storage.json** configuration file when you've elected to use the Azure CDN to host and serve your files.
+- **dev-deploy** and **deploy-azure-storage**: These tasks upload the production manifest and JavaScript bundles to the Azure Storage blob specified in the **./config/deploy-azure-storage.json** configuration file when you've elected to use the Azure CDN to host and serve your files.
 - **package-solution**: This task will create a **\*.sppkg** SharePoint package file using the output from the **bundle** task.
 - **serve**: The serve task will start the local web server that hosts the local workbench.
 - **test**: This task will run the **build** task and then run all unit tests defined in the project.
-- **trust-dev-cert** & **untrust-dev-cert**: These two tasks are used to trust and untrust the self-signed development SSL certificate on your local development environment.
+- **trust-dev-cert** and **untrust-dev-cert**: These two tasks are used to trust and untrust the self-signed development SSL certificate on your local development environment.
 The local web server started up by the **serve** task uses this self-signed certificate.
 The SSL certificate must be added to your development environment's trust root authority for the browser to accept the request.

 ## Solution packaging